Stable Home. Brighter Future.

 Raise the Roof!

 Homebuyers work side-by-side with Habitat and community volunteers to build their home.
 The construction of a home usually takes 12 – 16 weeks, start to finish.

 This is the last step towards homeownership… homebuyers become homeowners after closing.
-Habitat sells homes at no-profit, and offers a 20-year, 0% interest mortgage.
+Habitat sells homes with an affordable mortgage.

 Habitat partners with low-income families and individuals who are in need of decent, affordable housing.

 Habitat homeowners monthly mortgage payments are reinvested into our mission to help fund the construction of additional homes.